-- a) The Panama City Beach Municipal Code states political signs: - (1) May not exceed 16 square feet per sign face and may be back-to-back or single faced signs. - (2) May not exceed five feet in height. - b) The Panama City Beach Municipal Code also contains generic sign limitations or restrictions that are also relevant to but are not specific to political signs. - (1) Vehicle signs are prohibited. - (2) Signs may not be placed which obstruct the view of, may be confused with or purports to be a governmental or official traffic direction or safety sign, or any official marker erected by city, state or federal authority. - (3) Signs may not be placed which obstruct or impair driver vision at vehicular ingress/egress points or intersections. - (4) Signs may not be placed on or within any street or public right-of-way or Gulf of Mexico. - (5) Signs may not be erected or displayed in any fresh water wetlands or salt marsh areas subject to periodic inundation by tidal saltwater. - (6) Signs may not be placed on or towed behind a boat or raft on waters within the city. - (7) Signs may not be placed on benches.
+- b) The Panama City Beach Land Development Code also contains generic sign limitations or restrictions that are also relevant to but are not specific to political signs. - 1) Vehicle signs are prohibited. - Signs may not be placed which obstruct the view of, may be confused with or purports to be a governmental or official traffic direction or safety sign, or any official marker erected by city, state or federal authority.

-- c) The Panama City Beach Municipal Code does not contain any other regulations on political sign removal so all sign removal provisions of Section 106.1435, F.S. apply. - d) For questions relating to Panama City Beach sign requirements, contact Panama City Beach Code Enforcement at (850) 233-5100.
+- 3) Signs may not be placed which obstruct or impair driver vision at vehicular ingress/egress points or intersections. - 4) Signs may not be placed on or within any street or public right-of-way or Gulf of Mexico. - 5) Signs may not be erected or displayed in any fresh water wetlands or salt marsh areas subject to periodic inundation by tidal saltwater. - 6) Signs may not be placed on or towed behind a boat or raft on waters within the city. - 7) Signs may not be placed on benches. - c) The Panama City Beach Municipal Code does not contain any other regulations on political sign removal so all sign removal provisions of Section 106.1435, F.S. apply. - d) For questions relating to Panama City Beach sign requirements, contact Panama City Beach Code Enforcement at (850) 233-5054.
+(5.07.00 of Panama City Beach Land Development Code)